 3.00

-Analyzes personal culture, explore cultural constructs, evaluate cultural bias in educational materials and analyze strategies to support English Learners.
-Learners examine diversity in the classroom and develop techniques for supporting equity in the learning environment.
-In addition, learners collaborate to identify service needs in the community and demonstrate professional collaboration skills through participating in a service learning project.
+Students analyze personal culture, explore cultural constructs, evaluate cultural bias in educational materials and analyze strategies to support English Learners.
+Students examine diversity in the classroom and develop techniques for supporting equity in the learning environment.
+In addition, students collaborate to identify service needs in the community and demonstrate professional collaboration skills through participating in a service learning project.

 3.00